 Fractional Controller vs. Bookkeeper

 Bookkeepers are essential to every business.
-But while they concentrate on processing financial transactions and keeping accounting system entries and reconciliations up-to-date, controllers focus on integrating business and finance functions.
+They concentrate on processing financial transactions and keeping accounting system entries and reconciliations up-to-date.
+This role is more operational and includes tasks such as:

 Fractional Controller vs. Fractional CFO